zeee1only/fpdf2/docs/TextRegion.md

 * future: (_If desired, add or subtract other shapes from it (with geometric regions)_).
 -->
 * Use the `.write()` method of this text region in order to feed text into its buffer.
-* Best practise is to use the region instance as a context manager for filling.
+* Best practice is to use the region instance as a context manager for filling.
     * Text will be rendered automatically after closing the context.
     * When used as a context manager, you can change all text styling parameters within that context, and they will be used by the added text, but won't leak to the surroundings
 * Alternatively, eg. for filling a single column of text with the already existing settings, just use the region instance as is.
 In that case, you'll have to explicitly use the `render()` method after adding the text.